sarigu/voltproject/README.md

-# This is a schoolproject for Volt.
+# This is a school project for Volt.